azziP278/tetris/README.md

 ## How to Run

-Open `index.html` in any modern web browser or visit the live GitHub Pages site (if available):
+Open `index.html` (long press on mobile) in any modern web browser or visit the live GitHub Pages site (if available):